trustadekoye/FindYourHomeApp/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-For now it is a simple login/signup page for an application still in development.
-The signup is connected to firebase so you can use your credentials to login.
+For now I am building an app where you can see available apartments up for rent.
+The signup is connected to firebase so you can use your credentials to login, and your details are store in Firestore.

 The dashboard is still in development.

+Updating as I progress.